Gallopsled/pwntools/examples/README.md

 ```
 * `listen_uroboros.py`
 ```
-Another example showing interconnection of sockets.
-This script will wait for three connections on port 1337, 1338, 1339, then connect them like a three-way Uroboros.
+An example showing interconnection of sockets.
+This script will wait for three connections on port 1337, then connect them like a three-way Uroboros.
 ```
 * `readline_completers.py`
 ```